 You may also ask a friend or a family member to perform this service.
-We offer a free 43-point Home Safety Assessment that they can use as a guide to clean around the house.
+We offer a free 43-point Home Safety Assessment that your local Caring office can perform.
 By preparing the home in advance, you can help ensure that your loved one can get around their own home safely.

 Once a senior is home, the home must remain clean as well.
 Seniors who are recovering from injuries may not be able to maintain the environment or perform some regular tasks, like laundry.
 In these cases, you may want a housekeeping service to visit regularly to help remove hazards, tidy up, and help with any other daily chores.